clwdev/precip/README.md

 So you've got your Clones and you've got Vagrant running. . . now what?

 ## Importing Databases
-- You've got a database server at root:drupal@drupal.vm!
+- You've got a database server at `root:drupal@drupal.vm`!
 - Connect with SequelPro (or whatever) and load up some databases!

 ## Customize to your liking